zyphr-solutions/code-samples/plotly-date-axis-format/blog.md

 </p>
 -->

-While this default feature is generally useful, it may not always be desirable!
-Notice when there are a small number of days (e.g. 3 days) along the date axis, the time also appears with the date.
-If the data is meant to be representative of the date and not time, but the chart implies otherwise, this can confuse the viewer.
+In the above examples, the dates in the provided data include year, month, day but no time (e.g. `"2020-01-01"` or `datetime.date(2020, 1, 1)`).
+Notice when there are a fewer days (e.g. 3 days) along the date axis, the time also appears in the tick label.
+We see that any data point that was meant to be representative of a day, is assigned to that day at time **00:00:00**.

-## Let's Build Up to the Best Solution
+While this default behaviour can be useful, it may not always be desirable.
+If these data points are meant to be representative of an _entire day_ and _not at a specific time_ during that day, this representation may confuse the viewer.
+So how do we adapt?

+## Customizing Tick Labels on a Date Axis

 You may be able to patch together a workaround from Plotly's [time series tutorial](https://plotly.com/python/time-series/), [figure reference for `layout.xaxis`](https://plotly.com/python/reference/layout/xaxis/), and/or some more Googling.
 For this particular case, we've noticed that almost any fix that comes to mind has its shortcomings, and so, it is worth discussing.